ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

    ![](media/TCimage24.png)

 5. The final step is to upload the connector app source code to Azure that you downloaded in Step 1.
 In a web browser, go to https://<AzureAppResourceName>.scm.azurewebsites.net/ZipDeployUi.
-For example, if the name of your Azure app resource (which you named in step 2 in this section) is **fbconnector**, then you would go to https://fbconnector.scm.azurewebsites.net/ZipDeployUi.
+For example, if the name of your Azure app resource (which you named in step 2 in this section) is **twitterconnector**, then you would go to https://twitterconnector.scm.azurewebsites.net/ZipDeployUi.

 6. Drag and drop the SampleConnector.zip (that you downloaded in Step 1) to this page.
 After the files are uploaded and the deployment is successful, the page will look similar to the following screenshot.